 By Trish Wilkinson

 Trish Wilkinson has been married for 24 years and is the mother of two boys ages 18 and 14 (first born by unplanned cesarean; the second was a VBAC).
 A child and family therapist for 15 years before becoming a doula in 2001, she started Tree of Life Doula Services and Birth Resources in 2005 and has attended more than 250 births, including cesareans.
 She is a certified doula through Doulas of North America, as well as licensed clinical social worker for the state of Illinois.
-She is a regular contributor to chambanamoms.com.
+This is her second column for chambanamoms.com.